maxlebedev/maleficer/README.md

 	- spell power buget should be `lvl * some multiple`
 	- Queries that return nothing can crash sometimes :(
 	- EffectArea could be take a radius, or every cell in the effect could have the cmp.
 Neither is necessarily better for when we eventually have a line spell.
 The radius is at least easier to track, and line can be another property on EffectArea
+	- flash_pos redraws screen first, so the flash and glyph aren't desynced
+		- this is the opposite of what flash does. maybe a bad idea?
 # TODO:
 	- Should damage actually fizzle if the source is dead?
 We could just put src.name on the event, which allows the entity to die without issue.
 	- All effects on the targeting entity should get their targets filled in if they haven't already